 - 1. Retrain any foodservice employee found not following the procedures in this SOP. - 2.
-Determine if the recalled product is to be returned and to whom, or destroyed and by whom. - 3.
+Determine if the recalled product is to be returned and to whom, or if it is to be destroyed and by whom. - 3.
 Notify feeding site staff of procedures, dates, and other specific directions to be followed for the collection or destruction of the recalled product. - 4.
-Consolidate the recall product as quickly as possible but no later than 30 days after the recall notification. - 5.
-Conform to the recall notice using the following steps: - Report quantity and site where product is located to manufacturer, distributor, or state agency for collection.
-The quantity and location of the affected USDA Food must be submitted to the state distributing agency within 10 calendars days of the recall.

-- Obtain the necessary documents from the State Distributing Agency for USDA Foods.
+Consolidate the recalled product as quickly as possible but no later than 30 days after the recall notification. - 5.
+Conform to the recall notice using the following steps: - Report quantity and site where product is located to manufacturer, distributor, and/or state agency for collection.
+The quantity and location of the affected USDA Food must be submitted to the State Distributing Agency within 10 calendar days of the recall. - Obtain the necessary documents from the State Distributing Agency for USDA Foods.
 Submit necessary documentation for reimbursement of food costs. - Complete and maintain all required documentation related to the recall including: - Recall notice - Records of how food product was returned or destroyed - Reimbursable costs - Public notice and media communications - Correspondence to and from the public health department and state agency